gtrixic/lets-meat-up/README.md

 The user can edit their profile information through clicking the “Edit” Button, which will direct them to the Edit Profile Page via Intent.

-The user can also log out of their account by clicking the “Logout” button in the top right corner, which will direct them back to the login page via Intent.
+The user can also log out of their account by clicking the Logout button in the top right corner, which will direct them back to the login page via Intent.

-“Edit” is a Button, while the “Logout” button is an ImageView.
+“Edit” is a Button, while the Logout button is an ImageView.

 ![](https://lh5.googleusercontent.com/nMwE-OO34BtWMk7OQLsnWFasYcBQoeAaD3pXWqjjdPgZ2JjBUsx9YEjewrJSC7ADmwznJoR5OrMTXVnmGABzMtcIHs-3a3ZgPuyg5NiY)